 FIA F2 Championship, Silverstone, Race Preview

-The engines of the FIA Formula 2 Championship cars will come alive on Friday at 11:55 am for the opening practice session.
-Qualifying will be later the same day at 3.55pm.
-The Feature Race will be on Saturday at 15.45 pm, while the Sprint Race is scheduled for Sunday at 10.00 am.
-The FIA Formula 3 Championship will start their weekend on Friday morning with the free practice session at 8:35 am.
-Qualifying will be played on the same day at 4.50 pm.
-Race One will be Saturday at 9:25 am, while Race 2 is scheduled for Sunday at 08:35 am.
+The engines of the FIA Formula 2 Championship cars will start on Friday at 11:55 am, with the first free practice session.
+Qualifications will follow on the same day at 16:10.
+Saturday will be the day of the Feature Race at 15:45, while the Sprint Race is scheduled for Sunday at 9:20.
+The GP3 Series team will start their engines on Friday morning, with the practice session scheduled at 8:35 am.
+Qualifications will be later the same day at 17:05.
+The Feature Race will start on Saturday at 09:25, while the Sprint Race is scheduled for Sunday at 8:05.
 As usual, all the action will be covered live by Sky Sports F1.
-Times are expressed in local time, one hour ahead of Italy and central Europe.
+Al times are local, one hour behind the CET.